tharakeshrajesh/Terminal-Flight-Physics-Simulator/README.md

 Feel free to make pull requests and experiment on my code.<br>

 # Dependencies

+Run requirements.txt in terminal with pip installed or manually install each with the following commands:

 1. **rich**

    * Command: `pip install rich`